chef/chef-workstation/www/content/workstation/upgrade_labs.md

 ### Locate the cookbooks' origin

-At this point, `chef analyze capture` will interactively prompt you to fetch the cookbooks from their original locations - ideally, you would obtain the cookbooks from their canonical source (that is `git clone` or other version control checkout operation).
+At this point, `chef capture` will interactively prompt you to fetch the cookbooks from their original locations - ideally, you would obtain the cookbooks from their canonical source (that is `git clone` or other version control checkout operation).
 This allows you to make local changes while contributing the changes upstream to the canonical source.

-If you do not have access to the canonical source of one or more cookbooks, `chef analyze capture` will simply download those cookbooks from the chef server itself.
+If you do not have access to the canonical source of one or more cookbooks, `chef capture` will simply download those cookbooks from the chef server itself.
 That will allow you to make changes and upload the changed cookbooks to the chef server, but you will not be able to contribute your changes upstream.

 ### Expected Layout for Cookbook Checkout